Hints and Tips

 - Make the judges' job easy: write in clear, plain English, avoid jargon and use bullet points where appropriate to break up the text

-- Pay attention to grammar and spelling: poorly presented entries lack credibility so don't lose out on being shortlisted on something you could have easily avoided
+- Pay attention to grammar and spelling: poorly presented entries lack credibility so don't lose out on being shortlisted because of something you could have easily avoided

 - Back up your entry: take advantage of the option to attach documents to support your entry with useful information such as audit data, cost analyses, patient experience survey results, documentation you have designed or anything that will help the judges to understand the impact of your work